Do you need a degree to be an A&R?

-In order to become an A&R rep, it is important to begin with the basics.
-In order to be a successful A&R rep you will need to have some level of experience working in a music business environment, ranging from internships and small gigs in a local promotion company, to work as part of a staff at a label.
-Having this experience can help an individual improve their resume but also open them up to being hired for more big projects that require knowledge or experience in the field of music.
+To become an A&R rep, it is important, to begin with, the basics.
+To be a successful A&R rep you will need to have some level of experience working in a music business environment, ranging from internships and small gigs in a local promotion company, to working as part of a staff at a label.
+Having this experience can help an individual improve their resume and open them up to being hired for more big projects that require knowledge or experience in the field of music.
 Also, having previous work experience as an artist can help by making one more believable when sitting down with record labels at job fairs or through networking events such as industry conferences and workshops where one could meet people who create similar projects and therefore might use their services again down the line.

 Job Prospects, Employment Outlook, and Career Development

-The job of an A&R representative can be an extremely fast paced and stressful environment.
+The job of an A&R representative can be an extremely fast-paced and stressful environment.
 Artists may be found at a recording studio or prepping for a performance, or they may be traveling.
-The work environment for A&R representatives can change literally every day because of this constant travel.
-There are often deadlines to meet, boss's breathing down your neck, and pressure from the potential label to make decisions fast.
+The work environment for A&R representatives can change every day because of this constant travel.
+There are often deadlines to meet, bosses, breathing down your neck, and pressure from the potential label to make decisions fast.

 Salary and Benefits